mushir-akhtar/mushir-akhtar.github.io/_pages/awards.md

   *Awarded for outstanding research contribution and publication excellence at IIT Indore.*

 - **Gold Medal**, M.Sc.
 Mathematics, Chaudhary Charan Singh University, Meerut (2020)
-  *Awarded for securing the highest academic rank across the university.*
+  *Awarded for achieving the highest academic distinction in the college.*

 - **CSIR–NET Junior Research Fellowship (JRF) in Mathematical Sciences** (2020)
   *National-level fellowship awarded to top candidates in India for doctoral research in mathematics.*